dwinston/dwecurse-center/docs/julia.md

 # Adventures with Julia

-I am slowly making my way through the online [v1.2 manual](https://docs.julialang.org/en/v1.2/).
+I am making my way through the online [v1.2 manual](https://docs.julialang.org/en/v1.2/).
+I feel competent in Python, which I've used for the past several years.
+I heard that Julia draws syntactic inspiration from MATLAB, with which I am out of practice but did use for several years.
+I am hoping that reading through the Julia manual, with an eye towards deviations from my expectations of how programming "works", will be more productive for me than seeking a third-party tutorial or book; such resources often assume the language to be learned is also the reader's first programming language.

 ## Gotchas